-EOS, a sister company of our affiliated Advisory Company, Hermes Investment Management Limited, is dedicated to the provision of certain stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters.
+EOS, a sister company of our affiliated Advisory Company, Hermes Investment Management Limited, is dedicated to the provision of certain stewardship services, including engagement on a variety of topics, including corporate governance, environmental, social and strategic and financial matters.
+EOS seeks information or requests dialogue about a matter; EOS engages for the purpose of seeking to improve long-term risk adjusted returns of issuers, and to create long-term value/wealth for clients and investors, consistent with applicable fiduciary duties and serving the objectives and pecuniary interests of clients and investors.
 EOS also publishes reports regarding such engagement interactions, along with proxy recommendations.
-With respect to its stewardship services, EOS's purpose is to assist investors and asset managers' clients in adding long-term value to their investments and managing their risks, by engaging with companies and policy-makers on environmental, social, governance, strategic and financial matters.
-EOS publishes reports on ESG issues and reports regarding the aggregate stewardship activities it has performed on behalf of its clients, which include the Federated Advisory Companies.
+With respect to its stewardship services, EOS's purpose is to assist investors and asset managers' clients in adding long-term value to their investments and managing their risks, by engaging with companies and policy-makers on corporate governance, environmental, social and strategic and financial matters related to these topics.
+EOS publishes reports on such issues and reports regarding the aggregate stewardship activities it has performed on behalf of its clients, which include the Federated Advisory Companies.
 (Please refer to "Conflicts of Interest Relating to EOS" in Item 6 of this brochure for a discussion of conflicts of interest that arise as a result of this relationship.)